osgmarketplace/resonance-webapp-docs/docs/developers/shared-apis/adminidentity-api/rest/token.md

 This route is one of the few REST routes in the APIs, and is used to get access tokens for apps.

+## Rate Limiting

+**Warning** This route is heavily rate limited in order to curb brute force attacks.
+You are allowed to make 5 calls to this route every 10 seconds, at which point you will receive a 429 (Too Many Requests).
+Please setup your apps to have a single instance create and refresh tokens and the other instances share this token.

+Since this route does not have a token, IP address is used as the identifier.

 ## Method

 This route only accepts POST calls.